 Yes, it might sound a bit like a lot of sudden information, but it really worth a read and going through the different chapters to fully understand the chords and how to substitutes them.
 It is such a valuable piece of advice for all those learning compositions or composing your own works and stuck in some passages.

-Do not hesitate to read it fully and stay tuned for the next two chapters.
+Do not hesitate to read it fully and stay tuned.
 You can also check her personal blog at WKMT, in which she always posts composition and analysis articles.